Time Zones in Togo

 what currency does Togo use?

-Togo uses XOF (Franc).
-This is the currency you would use for local purchases, hotel payments, transport costs, and many business transactions within the country.
+Togo uses the XOF (Franc).
+This is the currency you will encounter for local purchases, hotel payments, transport costs, and most day-to-day business transactions in the country.

 what is the dialing code for Togo?

 The international dialing code for Togo is +228.
-You use this prefix when calling a phone number in Togo from another country.
+You use this code when calling Togolese phone numbers from outside the country, whether you are contacting a business, government office, hotel, or local partner.

 what time zone does Lomé use?